Panama Canal Gatun Locks aerial view

 The Panama Canal Authority (ACP)

-The Autoridad del Canal de Panamá (ACP) is an autonomous Panamanian government agency responsible for all canal operations.
+The Autoridad del Canal de Panamá (ACP) is an autonomous government agency responsible for all canal operations.
 Established by Panama's constitution, the ACP operates independently of the executive branch and reinvests revenues into canal maintenance, expansion, and transfers to the national treasury.

 The 2016 canal expansion—adding larger Neopanamax locks—cost $5.25 billion and was funded entirely by the ACP without government guarantees.
-This demonstrated Panama's commitment to maintaining the canal's global competitiveness against the Suez Canal and potential future alternatives.

 Toll Structure (March 2026)